bndynet/typescript-lib-starter/README.md

 # typescript-lib-starter

-This starter project implements follow features:
+This starter project implements following features:

-- Include packages for coding, testing and building
+- :package: Include packages for coding, linting, testing and building
-- Release to NPM automatically
+- :package: Release to NPM automatically
+- :inbox_tray: Build library to UMD and CommonJS modules
-- Generate documentation of your TypeScript files automatically
+- :blue_book: Generate documentation of your TypeScript files automatically
-- Script for publishing documentation to your gh-pages branch
+- :running: Script for publishing documentation to your gh-pages branch
+- :heavy_check_mark: Check your commit message when `git commit ...`
-- Default CI scripts for Travis CI includes release and publish automatically
+- :cl: Default CI scripts for Travis CI includes release and publish automatically

-## Start Your Library
+## Start your library

 1. Clone this repo: